MGBabulski/discrete_math_redux/README.md

 ## Possibilities

 For basic computations and as an extension of basic c++ it should ***just work***.
 The library encourages user to make their own extensions and provides basic interfaces, that should help with designing usable structures.
 There are already some example structures inside.
 The structures are based on crtp static interfaces, which should help maintain high efficiency and since there is exactly one interface to inherit from for each module, any ambiguities should simply not exist.
-The library (and it's basic structures) is ready to be used with multiple-precision arithmetic libraries (that override std traits).
+The library (and it's basic structures) is ready to be used with multiple-precision arithmetic libraries (that override std traits, and are constexpr viable).

 ## Limitations